TheBrightman468/Project-Rock-Paper-Scissors/pseudocode.md

 Function should Return a string that declares the winner and the result of the round i.e "You lose!
 Paper beats Rock".

+To test: Set constant variable value of playerSelection to "rock"
+    const playerSelection = "rock";

+then use console log
+    console.log(playRound(playerSelection, computerSelection));